 (to hide the true cause of accident!) - June 5 2008

-The M/S Estonia sank in the Baltic on 28 September 1994 under very mysterious circumstances.
+The M/S Estonia was sunk due to saboatge in the Baltic on 28 September 1994 under very mysterious circumstances.
 The Swedish prime minister Carl Bildt announced the same morning that the bow visor of the ferry had dropped off and caused the incident.
 The ferry was floating on the visor and when it dropped off the ship sank!
-Only a complete idiot would suggest somthing like it, but it worked 1994 ... and 2020.
+Only a complete idiot would suggest somthing like it, but the lie worked 1994 ... and 2022.

 But the spokesperson lied.
 No visor was missing and found 1 800 meters west of the wreck.
 Why did the Finns lie?